 The oil and gas industry is among the most lucrative industries for high-paying jobs in the world.

-And many of the highest paying, work-life balanced career jobs are the integrated oil companies and are quite accessible to many people.
+And many of the highest paying, work-life balanced career jobs are integrated oil companies and are quite accessible to many people.

 An absolute yes!

 - Best paying jobs in the integrated oil industry

 - What integrated oil and gas companies are

 - Companies in the integrated oil & gas production industry

 - Lastly, provide an answer to your question: “is integrated oil companies a good career?” or is oil & gas production a good career path?

 - 1 What Is an Integrated Oil and Gas Production Company?

 - 2 Best Paying Jobs in Integrated Oil & Gas Production Companies